ToshioCP/Gtk4-tutorial/gfm/sec7.md

 66   app = gtk_application_new ("com.github.ToshioCP.tfv4", G_APPLICATION_HANDLES_OPEN);
 67   g_signal_connect (app, "activate", G_CALLBACK (app_activate), NULL);
 68   g_signal_connect (app, "open", G_CALLBACK (app_open), NULL);
-69   stat =g_application_run (G_APPLICATION (app), argc, argv);
+69   stat = g_application_run (G_APPLICATION (app), argc, argv);
 70   g_object_unref (app);
 71   return stat;
 72 }
-73
 ~~~

-Most of the change is in the function `app_open`.
+Most of the changes are in the function `app_open`.
 The numbers at the left of the following items are line numbers in the source code.

-- 11-13: Variables `nb`, `lab` and `nbp` are defined and points GtkNotebook, GtkLabel and GtkNotebookPage respectively.
+- 11-13: Variables `nb`, `lab` and `nbp` are defined and will point to a new GtkNotebook, GtkLabel and GtkNotebookPage widget respectively.
 - 23: The window's title is set to "file viewer".
 - 25: The size of the window is set to maximum because a big window is appropriate for file viewers.
 - 27-28 GtkNotebook is created and inserted to the GtkApplicationWindow as a child.
 - 30-59 For-loop.
-Each loop corresponds to an argument.
-And files[i] is GFile object with respect to the i-th argument.
+Each loop corresponds to a filename argument, and `files[i]` is GFile object containing the i-th argument.
-- 32-37 GtkScrollledWindow, GtkTextView are created and GtkTextBuffer is get from the GtkTextView.
+- 32-37 GtkScrollledWindow, GtkTextView are created and GtkTextBuffer found from the new GtkTextView.
 GtkTextView is connected to GtkScrolledWindow as a child.
-They corresponds to each file, so they are created inside the for-loop.
+Each file gets their own copy of these widgets, so they are created inside the for-loop.
 - 39-40 inserts the contents of the file into GtkTextBuffer and frees the memory pointed by `contents`.
-- 41-43: Gets the filename and creates GtkLabel with the filename.
+- 41-43: Gets the filename and creates GtkLabel with the filename and then frees `filename`.
-Frees `filename`.
 - 44-45: If `filename` is NULL, creates GtkLabel with the empty string.
-- 46: Appends GtkScrolledWindow and GtkLabel to GtkNotebook.
+- 46: Appends GtkScrolledWindow as a page, with the tab GtkLabel, to GtkNotebook.
-At the same time, a GtkNoteBookPage widget is created automatically.
+At this time a GtkNoteBookPage widget is created automatically.
 The GtkScrolledWindow widget is connected to the GtkNotebookPage.
 Therefore, the structure is like this: